logandarby/tiny-basic-compiler/README.md

 ./builds/release/teeny -t x86_64-linux <filename.basic>
 ```

-**Note**: Cross-compilation is currently only supported when running the compiler on Linux systems.
+**Note**: Cross-compilation is currently only supported when running the compiler on Linux systems, and the appropriate GCC toolchain must be installed for cross compilation.

 For debugging:
 ```bash